ousmanebarry/akinator-discord/README.md

 ## License

-This project is licensed under MIT License - see the [LICENSE.md](https://github.com/ousmanebarry/typeracer-bot/blob/main/LICENSE) file for details
+This project is licensed under MIT License - see the [LICENSE.md](https://github.com/ousmanebarry/akinator-discord/blob/main/LICENSE) file for details

 ## Author

-* This project was made by me.
-It is one of my first few Python projects and I will add more functionalities to this as time goes
+* This project was made by me and it is one of my first few Python projects.

 ## Contact